MX-Futhark/hook-any-text/downloads/README.txt

   The instructions below assume a certain level of ease with Cheat Engine.
 For more detailed instructions, please visit the wiki of the project at https://github.com/MX-Futhark/hook-any-text/wiki.

-  0. If the game you are going to play is not encoded in Shift JIS, open selectionConverter.lua with a text editor in administrator mode, search the text "-sjis", and replace it with either "-utf8" "-utf16-be" or "-utf16-le" depending on the encoding of your game and the way your emulator (if you use one) handle endianness.

   1. Open the game.